 Those College Officers with welfare responsibilities must sometimes exchange information about students in order to exercise their legal duty carefully, but in doing so they have specific codes of practice to ensure that they comply with legislation on data protection and confidentiality.
-In order to coordinate pastoral and academic care, and to support welfare efforts, the College has a Welfare Circle, which shares information amongst a small group in anonymized form, and conforms to the College's codes of practice on confidentiality and the circulation of welfare information.
+In order to coordinate pastoral and academic care, and to support welfare efforts, the College has a Welfare Circle, which shares information amongst a small group, and conforms to the College's policy on confidentiality and the circulation of welfare information.